cxw620/rust-polyglot/src/safety.md

 All `unsafe { }` does by itself is allow you to use unsafe facilities.
 When you use an unsafe facility you take on a proof obligation.
+How difficult a proof obligation you have depends very much on what you are doing.
+Sometimes it is easy.

 The documentation for each facility explains what the rules are.
-The has rules for [type layout] etc.
+The Reference has rules for [type layout] etc.

 The Rest community generally tries very hard to make sound APIs for libraries which use unsafe internally.